jenkinsci/helm-charts/docs/eks-oauth-guide.md

 Use the credentials in a pipeline that builds the image with Kaniko.
 The full pipeline shown in `docs/kaniko-sbt-pipeline.groovy` clones the Bitbucket repository, compiles it with sbt, and then uses Kaniko to push the image to ECR.
-For a Job DSL example see `docs/enhanced-seed-job.groovy` and for a declarative pipeline using Kubernetes agents see `docs/enhanced-Jenkinsfile`.
+For a Job DSL example see `docs/seed-job-oldsetup.groovy` or `docs/enhanced-seed-job.groovy`.
+For a declarative pipeline using Kubernetes agents see `docs/enhanced-Jenkinsfile`.

-## 7. Resilience
+## 8. Resilience

 The chart deploys Jenkins as a Kubernetes StatefulSet with persistent storage.
 Enabling `controller.JCasC.defaultConfig: true` means configuration is reapplied on restarts.
 Storage persistence ensures that plugin and build state survive pod recreation.

-## 8. Next steps
+## 9. Next steps

 - Access the dashboard through the ingress hostname after oauth2-proxy authentication.
 - Create additional pipelines using Job DSL.